-Russia, Ukraine swap hundreds of POWs in deal mediated by UAE
+Russia, Ukraine swap more than 300 POWs in deal mediated by UAE

 “The return of our people from Russian captivity is always very good news for each of us.
 And today is one of such days: our team managed to bring 189 Ukrainians home,” Zelenskyy posted on the Telegram messaging app.

-He said the swap included two civilians captured in the southern port city of Mariupol in 2022 and thanked the UAE for helping negotiate the exchange.
+He said the swap included two civilians captured in the southern port city of Mariupol in 2022 as he thanked the UAE for helping negotiate the exchange.

 Pictures released by Zelenskyy showed dozens of men sitting in a bus, some of them wrapped in Ukraine’s national blue and yellow flags.